Director, City Solutions, What Works Cities

-Clarence Wardell III is currently the Director of City Solutions at Results for America, supporting Bloomberg Philanthropies’ What Works Cities Initiative.
-In that role he works with mid-size cities across the country to help them use data and evidence to guide their programming and investment decisions.
+Clarence Wardell III is currently the Director of City Solutions at Results for America, supporting the What Works Cities Initiative.
 He was most recently a member of the U.S. Digital Service at the White House, where he led strategy and product management across several of the team’s projects.
 In that role he also co-led the White House Police Data Initiative, an effort aimed at using open data as a means to increase trust and engagement between law enforcement and the communities they serve.
-Prior to joining the U.S. Digital Service, Clarence served as a Presidential Innovation Fellow from 2014-2015
+Prior to joining the U.S. Digital Service, Clarence served as a Presidential Innovation Fellow from 2014-2015.

 Clarence is a researcher and social entrepreneur who is passionate about using technology to increase and enhance civic engagement.
 Previously, Clarence was a Research Scientist with CNA Corporation’s Safety & Security group, where he provided analytical support to emergency management and law enforcement organizations to improve response outcomes.
 Alongside his work at CNA, Clarence has developed several civic-focused software products and conducted research in the online charitable giving space.
 In 2012, he co-founded tinyGive, a social media-based microphilanthropy platform that was acquired in 2016.
 Clarence holds a B.S.E. in Computer Engineering from the University of Michigan and a Ph.D. in Industrial and Systems Engineering from the Georgia Institute of Technology.